jiafei-36/jiafei-36.github.io/source/_posts/fkt.md

 + $a^*_{i,j}=1$ when there exists edge $v_j\to v_i$ ;
 + $a^*_{i,j}=0$ when there is no edge relating $v_i$ with $v_j$.

-If we can find an orientation for a BPG such that the signature introduced by orientation happens to be same with $\text{sgn}(\sigma)$, thus we can calculate
+If we can find an orientation for a BPG such that the signature introduced by orientation of each additive term happens to be all-same or all-opposite with $\text{sgn}(\sigma)$, thus we can calculate
 $$\sqrt{\text{det}(\boldsymbol A^*)}=|\text{pf}(\boldsymbol A^*)|=\text{PerfectMatch}(\boldsymbol A)$$
 with temporal complexity of $\mathcal O (n^3)$.